ravitejachappidi/Boston-dataset---Full-Analysys-and-Finding-Best-Algorithm/README.md

 # Boston-dataset---Full-Analysys-and-Finding-Best-Algorithm
-- Boston dataset is an inbuilt allgorithm in sklearn library datasets in python
+- Boston dataset is an inbuilt dataset in sklearn library datasets in python